 Notice of Funding Opportunity

-Deadline for Applications: Applications for this Notice of Funding Opportunity will be reviewed on the following schedule:
+Applications for this Notice of Funding Opportunity will be reviewed on a rolling-basis with the following schedule:

 Maximum for Each Award: $100,000

-All programs must include an element that will promote increased understanding of the United States including, but not limited to U.S. policy, people, culture, values, and/or perspectives.
+All programs must include an element that will promote increased understanding of the United States including, but not limited to U.S. policy, people, culture and/or perspectives.

-Examples of PAS Grants Program projects include, but are not limited to:
+Examples of PDS Grants Program projects include, but are not limited to: